Aishwarya-K-R/Dev-To-DevOps/Automation of Scripts/Cleanup Script/README.md

 **Solution and Outcomes:**
 A Bash script that:
-- Archives files older than a defined threshold
 - Reduced active directory size from **12 KB to 0 KB** through automated archival
 - Archived **100% of files older than 400 days**
 - Automatically deleted archived files beyond **30-day retention**